denesfilotas/vscode-blitz3d/README.md

  * Field declarations are not marked as fields semantically.
  * Colons are not supported.
 Using a colon as a command separator will create a warning in the diagnostics window.
- * Dimmed arrays are not yet supported.
  * Hangs and unexpected behaviour (without code loss) can be experienced rarely

 ## Release Notes
-This is the initial release.
+This update adds the following features:
+ * Dimmed arrays are now supported
+ * Type detection improved
 > To see all the changes, check the changelog or the github repo.